zkteco-home/redis-windows/README.md

 Therefore, before considering using this release in production, make sure to test it thoroughly in your own test environment.

-Due to the many functional differences between windows and liunx,There are still unknown issues/bugs, in particular there is a bug to work properly in certain scenarios.
+Due to the many functional differences between windows and linux,There are still unknown issues/bugs, in particular there is a bug to work properly in certain scenarios.
 This release SHOULD NOT be used in production.
 If you download and install it, you accept the following agreement by default：

 NO LIABILITY FOR DAMAGES.